Law and Society (Legal Research) LLM

 This Law and Society LLM can be taken as a standalone course before undertaking PhD study.

-It also forms the initial training component for the four-year (LLM plus PhD) ESRC Northern Ireland/ North East (NINE) Doctoral Training Centre.
+It also forms the initial training component of the 4.5 year funded PhD (LLM plus PhD) via the ESRC Northern Ireland/North East (NINE) Doctoral Training Partnership.

 This Master of Laws is ideal if you want to gain advanced research skills that will allow you to progress to PhD level study in the field of law and society.
 You'll study key legal topics relevant to law and society.
 You can choose from a range of optional modules suited to your specific interests.